sconover/quick-ci/README.txt

     - Paste in the resulting random token string as the value for GITHUB_ACCESS_TOKEN CI_*: These are subfolder names the build uses, you can leave the default names for now.
 BUILD_LOG_FOLDER: Where publicly-accessible build logs will go.
 You probably want to just use the default value.
-GITHUB_STATUS_CONTEXT: Used to distinguish multiple kinds of status updates within a single git commit in github.
+BUILD_NAME: Used to distinguish multiple kinds of status updates within a single git commit in github.
   This only matters if you have multiple build stages that affect commit status.
 You probably will just want to use the default value.